newmatik/EsoCore/website/docs/bom.md

 > ⚠️ **Warning:** These figures reflect material (BOM) cost only.
 Assembly costs are not included.

-The EdgeSentinel system consists of a **main edge device** (installed in control cabinet) and separate **sensor modules** (mounted directly on machinery).
+The EdgeSentinel system consists of the **Core** (installed in the control cabinet) and separate **Sensor Modules** (mounted directly on machinery).
 This modular approach allows optimal placement while keeping sensitive electronics protected.

 **Industrial Connector Strategy**: All sensor modules use **4-pin screw terminal blocks** with PG9 cable glands for maximum field serviceability and cost effectiveness.
 Standard 4-conductor shielded cable can be cut to length and terminated in the field.
-The main edge device features dedicated **terminal block arrays** for different I/O types, enabling clean professional installation with clear functional separation.
+The Core features dedicated **terminal block arrays** for different I/O types, enabling clean professional installation with clear functional separation.

 ---

-## Main Edge Device
+## Core

 Control cabinet mounted unit with processing, connectivity, and I/O. Houses the STM32H743 MCU, fieldbus interfaces, PoE support, and safety systems.